iLert/docs/integrations/signalfx.md

 ---
 description: >-
-  With the iLert SignalFx integration, you can create incidents in iLert based on SignalFx alerts.
+  With the iLert SignalFx integration, you can create alerts in iLert based on SignalFx alerts.
 ---